apache/airflow/airflow/jobs/JOB_LIFECYCLE.md

 the job is run remotely and communicates via internal API (this part is a work-in-progress and we will keep on updating these lifecycle diagrams).

-Those chart apply to all kinds of CLI components Airflow runs (Scheduler, DagFileProcessor, Triggerer, Worker) that run a job.
+This apply to all of the CLI components Airflow runs (Scheduler, DagFileProcessor, Triggerer, Worker) that run a job.
 The AIP-44 implementation is not yet complete, but when complete it will apply to some of the components (DagFileProcessor, Triggerer, Worker) and not to others (Scheduler).